skaggsashley1/MIST4610_Project/README.md

 <img width="598" alt="Screenshot 2023-03-30 at 6 18 35 PM" src="https://user-images.githubusercontent.com/128408107/228976292-c674b59b-b910-4501-a674-736390aced29.png"> <br />

 **Justification**:  A manager may want to know how many flights an aircraft has taken to make sure it gets the right maintenance checks and is in good working condition.
-The average amount of flights an aircraft takes is about 35,000, so a manager would want to retire an aircraft once that number is passed. <br />
+The average amount of flights an aircraft takes is about 35,000, so a manager would want to retire an aircraft once that number is passed.
+Past 35,000 flights the metal on a plane can decay, which is unsafe for both crew and passengers. <br />

 **Query 8:** <br />
 **Description-** Aircrafts that have a seating capcacity that is larger than the average seating capacity <br />

 <img width="629" alt="Screenshot 2023-03-30 at 6 19 48 PM" src="https://user-images.githubusercontent.com/128408107/228976457-9d4d184b-bf57-40b6-9f05-546276660348.png"> <br />

 **Justification:** A manager may want to reserve the larger aircrafts for more popular flight routes, such as international flights.
 Using a larger aircraft on a short unpopular flight would not me cost/time effective.
+Knowing which flights have an above average seating capacity would also help a manager assign them to flights that are frequently overbooked to improve customer relations.

 **Query 9:** <br />
-**Description-** Customers names who’s luggage were not given a description <br />
+**Description-** Write a query to lis customers names who’s luggage were not given a description. <br />

 <img width="670" alt="Screenshot 2023-03-30 at 6 21 14 PM" src="https://user-images.githubusercontent.com/128408107/228976656-fa1eb91a-f450-4075-bba0-d33e8d8bdf71.png"> <br />

 **Justification:** When a customer reaches out about lost luggage, a manager may want to see if that passenger's luggage did not have a description and add one if the customer is able to provide a description.
+An airline would be able to more easily find lost luggage if there is a description attached to it.

 **Query 10:** <br />
 **Description-**